adnjoo/fast-youtube-summary/README.md

     ```
     npm run dev
     ```

-2. Open your web browser and go to `http://localhost:3000`.

-3. Enter the URL of the Youtube video you want to summarize.

-4. Click on the "Summarize" button.

-5. Wait for the summarization process to complete.

-6. View the summarized text.

 ## Contributing
 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.